-One of our favorite engaged girls, Lauren Conrad, recently dished to People about her favorite date nights with fiancé William Tell and talked about the importance of making time for each other.
+One of our favorite lifestyle mavens, Lauren Conrad, dished to People about her favorite date nights with then-fiancé (now husband!)
+William Tell and talked about the importance of making time for each other.
 Conrad is onto something that relationship experts (and happy long-term couples) all know: Setting aside regular, but special time for one another is key to making a relationship last.

-And it's not just theory, it's fact.
-A study by the National Marriage Project concluded that weekly date nights (or days or weekends) foster stronger marriages and relationships in five ways: by improving communication, injecting novelty, stoking "eros" (um, you know, "romantic love"), underscoring commitment, and simply providing an opportunity to de-stress — together.
+And it's actually not just theory, it's fact.
+A study by the National Marriage Project concluded that weekly date nights (or days or weekends) foster stronger marriages and relationships in five ways: by improving communication, injecting novelty, stoking "eros" (um, you know, "romantic love"), underscoring commitment, and simply providing an opportunity to de-stress—together.

 So while we know wedding planning can be hectic, don't forget to schedule in quality time with your guy.
 In case you've had one too many Netflix-and-wine nights, we rounded up four fun date ideas to freshen things up: